-Germany: former Nazi guard, 101, jailed for aiding murder
+Germany: Former Nazi guard, 101, jailed for aiding murder

 “The thousands of people who worked in the concentration camps kept the murder machinery running.
 They were part of the system, so they should take responsibility for it,” Schuster added.
 “It is bitter that the defendant has denied his activities at that time until the end and has shown no remorse.”

-For organizational reasons, the trial was held in a gymnasium in Brandenburg/Havel, the 101-year-old’s place of residence.
+For practical reasons, the trial was held in a gymnasium in Brandenburg/Havel, the 101-year-old’s place of residence.
 The man was only fit to stand trial to a limited extent and was only able to participate in the trial for about two and a half hours each day.
-The trial was interrupted several times for health reasons and hospital stays.
+The process was interrupted several times for health reasons and hospital stays.

 Efraim Zuroff, the head Nazi hunter at the Simon Wiesenthal Center’s office in Jerusalem, told The Associated Press that the sentence “sends a message that if you commit such crimes, even decades later, you might be brought to justice.”